SecretLabOU/aipolitician/DATABASE_SETUP.md

 ### Connection Issues
 If you can't connect to the database, verify:

+On GPU Server:
+1. PostgreSQL is running: `sudo systemctl status postgresql`
+2. Port 35432 is being used: `sudo netstat -tuln | grep 35432`
+3. Database exists: `sudo -u postgres psql -p 35432 -c "\l"`
+4. User has proper permissions: `sudo -u postgres psql -p 35432 -c "\du"`

+On Development Machine:
 1. The GPU server's IP address is correct
-2. PostgreSQL is running on the GPU server
+2. You can ping the GPU server
-3. Your network allows connections to port 35432
-4. The database credentials are correct
+3. Port 35432 is accessible: `nc -zv <gpu_server_ip> 35432`
+4. PostgreSQL allows remote connections (check pg_hba.conf)

 ### Migration Issues
 If migrations fail: